tshauck/brrrr/README.md

 ### Installation

-The CLI is the executable entrypoint, though the library can be separately installed.
+The command-line tool is the executable entrypoint, though the library can be separately installed.

-## CLI
+## Command-line tool

 Executables are built for: